Aston Martin DB12: DB12 Volante

-Aston Martin unveiled a convertible version of the DB12 called the DB12 Volante on 14 August 2023.
+Aston Martin unveiled a convertible version of the DB12, the DB12 Volante, on 14 August 2023.
 The Volante's roof is an eight-layer fabric top that can open in 14 seconds and close in 16 seconds, with this possible at speeds of up to 31 mph.
 The DB12 Volante is also claimed to have five per cent better torsional rigidity than the DB11 Volante.
 The DB12 Volante accelerates from 0–62 mph in 3.7 seconds, and has the same top speed as the coupé of 202 mph.

 DB12 S

 On 8 October 2025, Aston Martin unveiled a more powerful variant called the DB12 S. It has a higher power output of 700 PS while torque remains unchanged at 590 lbft.
 The transmission calibration is revised for 50 per cent improvements in shift speed, allowing the DB12 S to accelerate from 0–62 mph in 3.5 seconds for the coupé, and 3.6 seconds for the Volante.
 The top speed remains unchanged at 202 mph.